 - In "Mr. Monk Goes to a Rock Concert," when Monk, Natalie and Kendra Frank are searching Stork's trailer, Kris Kedder snatches an incriminating envelope while they are distracted by Natalie noticing a photo of a little girl.
 Monk notices the envelope's absence after Kedder leaves and asks Natalie and Kendra if they touched anything, but neither woman has.
 Once Natalie finds a registered mail receipt, and Monk deduces that Kedder did not write a song they heard him performing earlier, Kendra belatedly realizes that Kedder has stolen the envelope and they need to get it back.

-- The Invaders.
-About Once per Episode, any evidence that David Vincent could have gathered on the Invaders disappears before he can show it someone else.
+- The Invaders (1967).
+About Once per Episode, any evidence that David Vincent could have gathered on the Invaders disappears before he can show it to someone else.

 - The X-Files